emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 With access to 60 popular social channels (including Facebook, Twitter, Like, Pinterest, Google+, Email, LinkedIn, StumbleUpon and more) and automatically tracked in 75 languages, the E-MAILiT WordPress plugin is a quick and easy sharing solution for your site or blog to keep your audience engaged in your promoted content, know how is being shared over the web, access to various tracking reports and get more traffic back to your site.
 You can also customize your widget for seamless integration to your site, with any UI style and create your own advertising campaigns to make extra revenue from your website!
-You have the option to use small buttons in content, add share counters or hovering/floating bars, presenting on the Top Left - Top Right - Center Left - Center Right - Bottom Left - Bottom Right side of content, making it easier for your users to share.
+You have the option to use small buttons in content, add sharecounters or hovering/floating bars, presenting on the Top Left - Top Right - Center Left - Center Right - Bottom Left - Bottom Right side of content, making it easier for your users to share.
 It's always in view, even when your users scroll up and down the page.

 **Own your social data and your metrics**